juhasev/sample-ninja-help/rewards.md

 > Click on the **Tango catalog** to view full catalog of gift cards available for example if you wanted to know what rewards are available in your country.

-> **IMPORTANT!** Tango Card account only supports funding in **USD** however you can selected rewards cards in other currencies.
+> **IMPORTANT!** Tango Card only supports funding in **USD** however you can select rewards cards in other currencies.
 Sample Ninja will automatically converts the foreign currency to USD using rates established by Tango Card.

 #### Manage Rewards